(Paul Kane/Getty) Some of the most successful people in the world have struggled to overcome their resistance to public speaking.

 A growing body of research suggests that working out can help reduce anxiety by changing the neurological response to stress.

-As Michael Hopkins, who was previously a graduate student at Dartmouth's Neurobiology of Learning and Memory Laboratory studying how exercise affects thinking and emotion, told Fast Company"The positive stress of exercise prepares cells and structures and pathways within the brain so that they're more equipped to handle stress in other forms."
+As Michael Hopkins, who was previously a graduate student at Dartmouth's Neurobiology of Learning and Memory Laboratory studying how exercise affects thinking and emotion, told Fast Company: "The positive stress of exercise prepares cells and structures and pathways within the brain so that they're more equipped to handle stress in other forms."

 In other words, if an upcoming presentation is freaking you out, don't hole up in your room and dwell on it.
 Instead, go for a run or a hike to minimize the impact that stressful experience will have on you.